 Cooper's on 5th

 Historic Valley Junction is an underrated foodie mecca and Cooper's may just be the best of the bunch.
-You can't even read the words "pork braised short ribs" or "maple butter salmon" without getting hungry.
+You can't even read the words "port braised short ribs" or "maple butter salmon" without getting hungry.

 We don't know anyone that doesn't love this place.
 Get there early because a line usually forms - and for a good reason too.
 It's unique, charming, and pretty much everything we love about Des Moines.
 And if you're nice, you may even be rewarded with red velvet cake at the end.